 Medellin, Colombia

 While only a few decades ago it was most famous for being Colombia’s murder capital, Medellin has made an incredible turnaround.
 Set in a beautiful valley in the mountainous Antioquia region, it’s one of the most beautiful big cities in South America.
-Soaring skyscrapers reach for the clouds, high-rise apartments are framed against jagged peaks, and the pleasant climate has earned it the nickname the ‘City of Eternal Spring’.
+Soaring skyscrapers reach for the clouds, high-rise apartments are framed against jagged peaks, and the pleasant climate has earned it the nickname of the ‘City of Eternal Spring’.

 Now the cartel has gone, the city is bustling and relaxed – though you can still learn about the lasting impact of Pablo Escobar on one of the many tours.
-For art lovers, there are great galleries here, and plazas packed with sculptures.
+For art lovers, there are great galleries here and plazas packed with sculptures.
 Coffee enthusiasts might want to take a day trip to Zona Cafetera, just outside the city, where Colombia’s best beans are grown.
 And riding the escalators at Comuna 13, a formerly gang-ridden neighbourhood that’s been rejuvenated, is a must!

 9. São Paulo, Brazil